Casimir energy through transfer operators for sine-Gordon backgrounds: Scattering data and spectrum

 the equation for the modes of the fluctuations field is given by the non-relativistic Schr\"odinger separable eigenvalue problem

-In the equation above, $\Delta=\Delta_\parallel+\partial_z^2$ and the frequencies follow the dispersion relation $\omega^2=\vec{k}_\parallel^{\, 2}+k^2$.
+In the equation above, $\Delta=\Delta_\parallel+\partial_z^2$, and the frequencies follow the dispersion relation given by $\omega^2=\vec{k}_\parallel^{\, 2}+k^2$.
 Therefore, the problem is separable and only the direction orthogonal to the plates needs to be studied, as the spectrum is trivial in the other directions.
 From now on, I will consider $D=3$, just for simplicity.

-Notice that the non-relativistic Schr\"odinger operator related to the background in the dimension orthogonal to the plates, is not essentially self-adjoint in the Sobolev space of functions $W^2_2(\mathbb{R} -\{a,b\}, \mathbb{C})$.
+Notice that the non-relativistic Schr\"odinger operator related to the background in the dimension orthogonal to the plates, $\hat{K}_{PT}= -\partial_z^2 +V_{PT}(z),$ is not essentially self-adjoint in the Sobolev space of functions $W^2_2(\mathbb{R} -\{a,b\}, \mathbb{C})$.
 It is necessary to add some matching conditions, concerning the continuity of the wave function and the discontinuity of its derivative at the boundary points $\{a,b\}$, in order to define the self-adjoint extensions of $\hat{K}_{PT}$ in the aforementioned domain.
 These boundary conditions will be determined by the specific potential that represents the plates.
-For instance, if they are mimicked by the Dirac delta potential $V_{\delta \delta'}$, the domain of the self-adjoint extension of $\hat{K}_{PT}$ is given by the suitable matching conditions \cite{Gadella2009} collected in \eqref{kurasov}, which come from the original work of Kurasov in one-dimensional systems \cite{Kurasov1996}. \begin{widetext}
+For instance, if they are mimicked by the Dirac delta potential $V_{\delta \delta'}$, the domain of the self-adjoint extension of $\hat{K}_{PT}$ is given by the suitable matching conditions: